remyxai/VQASynth/README.md

 The scripts will return assets like 3D point clouds, segmented images, labels, and prompt examples.

-## Contributing

-We welcome contributions of all kinds.
-If you're interested in helping with VQASynth, please read our CONTRIBUTING file for more information on how to get started.

-## License

-This project is licensed under the apache license, version 2.0 - see the LICENSE file for details.

-## Contact

-For questions, suggestions, or contributions, please contact us at contact@remyx.ai or open an issue.

 ## References
 This project was inspired by or utilizes concepts discussed in the following research paper(s):
 ```